Boti Goa

 Boti Goa Tyrolien Orphée Demel (born March 3, 1989) is an Ivorian professional footballer who last played for Zhetysu in the Kazakhstan Premier League.

 Career

-Born in Dabou, Goa began his career with Club Omnisport Omness Dabou and joined in summer 2007 the Portuguese top club Benfica.
-He played one year in Benfica's youth team, scoring 15 goals in 26 matches.
+Born in Dabou, Goa began his career with Club Omnisport Omness Dabou and joined the top Portuguese club Benfica in summer 2007.
+He played for one year in Benfica's youth team, scoring 15 goals in 26 matches.
 In October 2008, he went on trial to Girona FC, but subsequently signed with Armenian side Mika F.C.
 On 28 February, he was sold to Rosenborg BK.

 In January 2012, the Norwegian media reported that Goa was arriving late from vacation for the second time in four months, and wondered if his time in Rosenborg had come to an end.
-It was later revealed that Goa was at the hospital after being involved in a car accident in Ivory Coast.
+It was later revealed that Goa had been hospitalized after being involved in a car accident in Ivory Coast.

 In June 2016, Goa left FC Zhetysu.